docker/docs/enterprise/upgrade.md

 2. Universal Control Plane (UCP).
 3. Docker Trusted Registry (DTR).

-While upgrading, some of these components will become temporarily unavailable.
+While upgrading, some of these components become temporarily unavailable.
 So you should schedule your upgrades to take place outside business peak hours to make sure there's no impact to your business.

 ## Create a backup

 Before upgrading Docker EE, you should make sure you [create a backup](backup.md).
-This will make it possible to recover if anything goes wrong during the upgrade.
+This makes it possible to recover if anything goes wrong during the upgrade.

 ## Check the compatibility matrix